FREE Case Review (866) 588-0600

 2020

 • Unknown Source 3 – E. coli O157:H7 – 18 people from 9 states were infected with an outbreak strain of E. coli O157:H7 [10].
-Illnesses started on dates ranging from Sept.
+Illnesses started from Sept.
 2, 2020, to Nov.
 6, 2020.
 Six people were hospitalized, and no deaths were reported.
-Laboratory testing identified the outbreak strain in a sample of Tanimura & Antle romaine lettuce, but investigators were not able to determine if people got sick from eating the contaminated romaine lettuce.
+Laboratory testing identified the outbreak strain in the Tanimura & Antle romaine lettuce sample.
+Still, investigators could not determine if people got sick from eating the contaminated romaine lettuce.
 On Nov.
 6, 2020, Tanimura & Antle [11] recalled its packaged single-head romaine lettuce.

-• Unknown Source 1 – E. coli O157:H7 – 32 people from 12 states infected with an outbreak strain of E. coli 0157:H7.
-Illnesses started on dates ranging from June 6, 2020, to October 25, 2020.
-Fifteen people were hospitalized and 1 person developed hemolytic uremic syndrome.
+• Unknown Source 1 – E. coli O157:H7 – 32 people from 12 states were infected with an outbreak strain of E. coli 0157:H7.
+Illnesses started from June 6, 2020, to October 25, 2020.
+Fifteen people were hospitalized, and 1 person developed hemolytic uremic syndrome.
 One death was reported in Michigan [13].

 • Clover Sprouts – E. coli O103 – 51 people from 10 states were infected with an outbreak strain of E. coli 0103.
-Three people were hospitalized and no deaths were reported [14].
-On March 16, 2020, Chicago Indoor Garden recalled all products containing red clover sprouts after they were determined to be the source of the outbreak.
+Three people were hospitalized, and no deaths were reported [14].
+On March 16, 2020, Chicago Indoor Garden recalled all products containing red clover sprouts after they were determined to be the outbreak’s source.

 2019